 The story so far has been centered on the experience of the main character, Zélie as she embarks on a quest to restore magic to the land of Orisha, and topple the monarchy who are responsible for the persecution of her people, the Diviners (people who are born with magical potential) at the hands of the ‘Kosidan’ (those born without magical potential) after an ethnic cleansing which had every Diviner over the age of thirteen killed by royal decree.

-I without giving away too many spoilers, I found the story to be a lot more emotionally moving in this second attempt to read the book (I still only made it to chapter eighteen or so).
+I only made it to chapter eighteen, but I found the story to be a lot more emotionally moving in this second attempt to read the book.
 Mostly within the first two chapters, where the book tackles the loss of a loved one to violence from a first and second-person point of view, and I think it depicted not only the deep, profound sadness, but also the hopelessness of the characters suffering with this loss.
 They each carry it in different ways, but Baba’s decline at the loss of his wife was particularly painful to read.
 But that’s the good part, Baba’s grief was well-written and believable.

 That’s not why I couldn’t finish the story.